 A conventional 97 mortgage is named due to the fact they cover 97% of the home’s purchase price with a low down payment of only 3% down.
 They are available through Freddie Mac or Fannie Mae.
 Recently updated, the newer version of conventional 97 mortgages is available to first-time homebuyers or those who have not owned in the last three years.

 Typical income and employment verifications apply as they do for most private loans.

 With this option, you will have to use PMI and might have a higher interest rate compared to some of the other federally-backed options, warns McCann.
-Although PMI can be cancelled later when you reach enough equity.
+Although you can get rid of PMI once you build enough equity in your home.